 Snow, Speed, & Your Safety

-According to Alberta Transportation, the major contributing factors in serious snowmobile incidents include excessive speed, not checking the thickness of ice on lakes and rivers, inexperience, inattention, or operating under the influence of alcohol or drugs.
+Alberta Transportation, the major contributing factors in serious snowmobile incidents include excessive speed, not checking the thickness of ice on lakes and rivers, inexperience, inattention, or operating under the influence of alcohol or drugs.
 Snowmobiles are designed to be used on slippery surfaces, icy and snowy conditions, and other types of terrain that add another element of danger and pose risks to riders.
-Factors that often contribute to snowmobiling accidents include:- Avalanches;
+Factors that often contribute to snowmobiling accidents include:

 - Excessive speed;